All India Fine Arts and Crafts Society

 AIFACS organises art exhibitions and makes awards to artists across the country.
 Among the most prominent artists exhibited in the 1940s were Amrita Sher-Gil, Sailoz Mookherjea and Manishi Dey.
 Many other followed in the long history of the AIFACS.
+The AIFACS Hall is located on Rafi Marg and was contracted by Sir Sobha Singh.

 Its most prestigious awards include the Kala Shree, Kala Vibhushan and Kala Ratna, inaugurated in 1988.
 Twelve awards are given in each of these grades every three years.
 The highest award is the Kala Samrat.

 The Society also published a newsletter several times a year, and older editions are posted on the society's website since 2010.